Parent Reports - Creating and Editing Report Templates

 Here is a report, as a blank template, similar to ones you may already have in school.

 Firstly, the actual layout and visuals of the report can stay exactly as they are.
-Insight will be quite happy with almost any Word file.
-The school logo, for example, can just be included as part of the Word file and it will appear in each pupil report.
+Insight will be happy with almost any Word file.
+Insight can even add images, such as a pupil photo and school logo.

-So all I need to do is tell Insight what to fill each of the boxes with.
+So all I need to do is tell Insight what to populate the report with.

 Placeholders